 To escape the heat, and give the kids some exercise we headed down to the Kinderbad Monbijou.
 Unsurprisingly it was very busy that weekend, but provided relief from the sweaty heat, and was near some great bars and restaurants on the Spree river near

 the Hackescher Markt that we also took advantage of.
 While we went to our friends wedding, the grandparents took the boys to Legoland Discovery Centre.
 We got a very detailed report the next morning from the boys who raved about the dragon, the 4D cinema, Harry Potter, building, soft play….and apparently there was more there that they didn’t do!
 Worth every penny I think!

-4. Seeing the sights with the kids
+4. Seeing the sights in Berlin with kids

 We took a two-pronged approach to sightseeing with our boys, also taking the heat into account.
 On our first full day we took an hour long boat tour on the Spree.
 This ticked off some key buildings, museums, parliament buildings, and also gave us a sense of how the city grew up around the river.